autonity/docs.autonity.org/concepts/architecture/index.md

 - Maintain the ledger of _newton_ stake token in the system, implementing the ERC20 token contract interface.
 - Facilitate liquid staking by triggering the deployment of validator-specific _liquid newton_ ERC20 contracts as validators are registered on the system.
+- Provide stakeholders standard ERC20 token operations for accessing the _newton_ stake token ledger and metadata.
 - Provide stakeholders operations to bond and unbond stake from validators, managing _newton_ staking transitions and _liquid newton_ emission and redemption.
-- Provide stakeholders standard ERC20 token operations for accessing the _newton_ stake token ledger and metadata.
+- Provide an [autobond](/glossary/#autobond) operation to automatically bond [Newton inflation emissions](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation).
 - Manage staking transitions, tracking bond and unbond requests until staking transitions are applied at the end of the epoch.
-- Trigger application of stake slashing penalties, calling the [Autonity Accountability Contract](/concepts/architecture/#autonity-accountability-contract) which applies stake slashing at epoch end for accountable faults.
+- Trigger application of stake slashing penalties, calling the Autonity Accountability Contracts to apply slashing penalties at epoch end for [consensus accountability faults](/concepts/architecture/#autonity-accountability-contract), [consensus omission faults](/concepts/architecture/#autonity-omission-accountability-contract), and [oracle accountability faults](/concepts/architecture/#autonity-oracle-contract).

 To learn more about the concept see [Staking](/concepts/staking/).